 Do you enjoy working with a wide variety of people?
 Are you interested in the health and wellbeing of others?
 Do you have excellent communication and coordination skills and a good head for business?
-Then a career as an osteopath maybe for you.
-Osteopathy is an enormously rewarding career.
+Do you want a rewarding career where you can earn an average salary of £45,000 as a clinician?
+Then a career as an osteopath may be for you.
 Osteopaths treat patients of all ages and from all walks of life including sportspeople, actors and dancers, children, older people and expectant mothers.

 CASE STUDY: Andrew McMillian – Osteopath / Engineering Technician

 People who have been in the armed forces have a great set of transferable skills that are credit to any NHS organisation.
 Read the real story of Andrew McMillian who became an osteopath after serving for the armed forces.

 Osteopaths are trained to degree standard, attaining either Batchelor of Science (BSc.) or integrated Masters (MOst.) level.

 Courses typically last four years full-time or five years part-time and combine academic and over 1,000 hours of clinical training.

 Training as an osteopath includes in-depth knowledge of anatomy and physiology, together with nutrition, biomechanics, pathology and pharmacology.
 Research skills, marketing and business communications are also included in most programmes.